-Metro Cities does not support the wholesale turnback of county or state roads without the consent of municipality and the total cost, agreed to by the municipality, being reimbursed to the city in a timely manner.
+Metro Cities does not support the wholesale turnback of county or state roads or bridges without the consent of municipality and the total cost, agreed to by the municipality, being reimbursed to the city in a timely manner.
+The process for establishing state policies to assign a shared cost participation for newly constructed or rebuilt bridges over trunk highways to local officials, must include input by the local municipalities affected, and any assigned shared costs and responsibilities must be agreed to by the municipalities.